nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/windows/OS.md

 ### Microsoft
 Windows Defender Antivirus (WDAV), formerly known as Windows Defender, is compatible with the Spectre and Meltdown patches.

-## Create antivirus compatibility registry value
+## Create registry value to indicate antivirus software compatibility

 A registry value is required for delivery of the January 2018 patches via Windows Update or WSUS.
 [Microsoft documentation](https://support.microsoft.com/en-us/help/4072699) states: "*some third-party applications have been making unsupported calls into Windows kernel memory that cause stop errors (also known as bluescreen errors) to occur*".
 Requiring the registry value  before the patches will apply is a safety mechanism to prevent systems from having bluescreen errors.